KeyAuth/.github/profile/README.md

 Join our Discord for announcements and to message our ticket system bot about account issues/purchase inquiries https://discord.gg/keyauth

-Create a thread on our community site for issues with the client SDKs/examples https://community.keyauth.win

 View video tutorials at https://youtube.com/keyauth